ReneOlsthoorn/Ground/README.md

 In smoothscroller.g, you see a lot of examples of mixing ground and assembly.

 ### GroundSideLibrary
-There is much C code which does a good job at complex tasks like unpacking a .PNG file.
+There is a lot of C code in the world.
+C is practically the base of all major operating systems like Unix, Windows, Linux, BSD and macOS.
+A lot of C libraries do an excellent job.
+For instance the unpacking of a .PNG file can be done with existing C libraries.
 The GroundSideLibrary is a .DLL which contains all that C code and creates an interface for it.

 ## Ground is an Ode to the x86-64 Windows PC
 Ever since 1994, that is 30 years ago, I use the Microsoft DOS/Windows platform on Intel x86 compatible machines.